 Oil an 8-inch square pan with non-stick spray or vegan butter and set aside.
-In the microwave or in a double boiler, melt together vegan butter and chocolate chips/chunks.
+In the microwave or in a double boiler, melt together vegan chocolate chips/chunks and vegan butter.
 Remove the bowl or pan from the heat and whisk in Cream of Coconut, followed by cocoa powder, vanilla extract and coarse sea salt.
 Pour fudge mixture into the prepared pan, lightly smoothing the top.
 Let cool to room temperature and then either cover and refrigerate until cold and very firm, several hours or over night or, first, sprinkle the top with optional crushed peppermint, pressing lightly with your palm to adhere it to the surface, and then chill.
 Slice into squares and serve immediately, refrigerating any leftovers.

 Since Valentine’s Day is tomorrow(!), I wanted to direct you to three oldies-but-goodies that I created in years past to celebrate the national day of love.
 Just click on the title to be taken right to the post with that recipe.
 Happy Valentine’s Day from the Blooming Platter!

 Well, if our dog, Huff’s, national Superbowl celebrity hadn’t overshadowed almost all else, I would have made these for our Superbowl party last Sunday and posted the recipe as part of my “Crash the SuperBowl Snack Recipe” countdown during the week leading up to the big event.

 But alas, I didn’t make them until Monday night to take to my AP art students’ critique on Tuesday.
 We call them Critique Treats.
 However, I also had Valentine’s Day in mind.